luizbgomide/EclipsePhase2e-ptbr/src/12/16-physical-health.md

 ## Wound Effects

-Each wound applies a cumulative −10 modifier to actions and −1 to Initiative.
+Each wound applies a cumulative −10 modifier to all tests and −1 to Initiative.
 A character with 3 wounds, for example, suffers −30 to all actions and −3 to Initiative.

 Some traits, ware, drugs, psi sleights, and pools allow you to ignore wound modifiers.
 These effects are cumulative, though a maximum of 3 wounds worth of modifiers can be negated (−30 to actions and −3 to Initiative).